AlessioBray/Artificial-Neural-Networks-and-Deep-Learning-course-challenge/README.md

-# Artificial Neural Networks and Deep Learning course's challenges
+# Artificial Neural Networks and Deep Learning challenges

 This repository contains the Jupyter Notebooks that we created for the competition hosted by the [*Artificial Neural Network and Deep Learning*](http://chrome.ws.dei.polimi.it/index.php?title=Artificial_Neural_Networks_and_Deep_Learning) course at [Politecnico di Milano](https://www.polimi.it/) in the academic year 2020-2021.